-As with other potentially toxic compounds, caution should be exercised in handling and preparing the solution of Etoposide Injection USP.
-Skin reactions associated with accidental exposure to Etoposide Injection USP may occur.
+As with other potentially toxic compounds, caution should be exercised in handling and preparing the solution of Etoposide.
+Skin reactions associated with accidental exposure to Etoposide may occur.
 The use of gloves is recommended.
-If Etoposide Injection USP solution contacts the skin or mucosa, immediately and thoroughly wash the skin with soap and water and flush the mucosa
+If Etoposide solution contacts the skin or mucosa, immediately and thoroughly wash the skin with soap and water and flush the mucosa with water.

 Preparation for Intravenous Administration

-Etoposide Injection USP must be diluted prior to use with either 5% Dextrose Injection, or 0.9% Sodium Chloride Injection, to give a final concentration of 0.2 to 0.4 mg/mL.
+Etoposide Injection, USP must be diluted prior to use with either 5% Dextrose Injection, USP, or 0.9% Sodium Chloride Injection, USP, to give a final concentration of 0.2 to 0.4 mg/mL.
 If solutions are prepared at concentrations above 0.4 mg/mL, precipitation may occur.
-Hypotension following rapid intravenous administration has been reported; hence, it is recommended that the Etoposide Injection USP solution be administered over a 30- to 60-minute period.
+Hypotension following rapid intravenous administration has been reported, hence, it is recommended that the Etoposide solution be administered over a 30- to 60-minute period.
 A longer duration of administration may be used if the volume of fluid to be infused is a concern.
-Etoposide Injection USP should not be given by rapid intravenous injection.
+Etoposide should not be given by rapid intravenous injection.

-Parenteral drug products should be inspected visually for particulate matter and discoloration (see DESCRIPTION section) prior to administration whenever solution and container permit.
+Parenteral drug products should be inspected visually for particulate matter and discoloration (see DESCRIPTION) prior to administration whenever solution and container permit.

-Unopened vials of Etoposide Injection USP are stable for 24 months at room temperature (25°C).
-Vials diluted as recommended to a concentration of 0.2 or 0.4 mg/mL are stable for 96 and 24 hours, respectively, at room temperature (25°C) under normal room fluorescent light in both glass and plastic containers.
+Unopened vials of Etoposide Injection, USP are stable for 24 months at room temperature (25°C).
+Vials diluted as recommended to a concentration of 0.2 to 0.4 mg/mL are stable for 96 and 24 hours, respectively, at room temperature (25°C) under normal room fluorescent light in both glass and plastic containers.

 Procedures for proper handling and disposal of anticancer drugs should be considered.
 Several guidelines on this subject have been published.1-8 There is no general agreement that all of the procedures recommended in the guidelines are necessary or appropriate.